pretix/pretix-docs/docs/topics/gift-cards.md

 Once a gift card has been issued automatically or manually, it cannot be deleted.
 If you created a gift card erroneously and want to ensure that it cannot be used for payment, you need to devalue it manually.
 This process has to be done for each gift card individually.
-In order to do that, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" and click the gift card in question in the list.
+In order to do so, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" and click the gift card in question in the list.

 ![Page titled Gift card: gift card code, showing a gift card that has been created through an order with a value of €92.00 and a manual transaction of minus €92.00, leaving the gift card at a value of €0.00.](../assets/screens/gift-cards/devalue.png)